wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
-= 4.5.28 =
+= 4.5.29 =
-- Import does the splitfiles 1 by 1.
-Import will take a bit longer.
-But you will be able to see the status of a file directly.
+- small change to make table MYISAM

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/